-The newspapers would have us believe that there are only two types of women who indulge in fillers and Botox.
+The newspapers would have us believe that there are only two types of women who indulge in injectables.
 The young and foolish or the old and rich.
 Type A, the reality TV stars, Love Islanders and young girls who make a living on Only Fans.
 Or, type B, the A list Hollywood actors, soap stars and bored housewives of Kensington and Chelsea with too much time, money and ex husbands on their hands.

 Find incredible clinics near you offering non-surgical aesthetic treatments, right here.